-In this age of the Internet and social media, CEOs are scrutinized more heavily.
-Because a CEO's reputation is tied so closely to that of the business, CEO reputation management is a critical business strategy.
+CEOs are scrutinized more than ever in this age of the Internet and social media.
+And because a CEO’s reputation is tied so closely to that of the business, CEO reputation management is a critical business strategy.

 Why is CEO Reputation Management So Critical?

 About half of all Americans view CEOs and other corporate leaders as “bad,” according to a Harris Poll.
 Only about one-quarter of them view corporate leaders as “good,” with the rest remaining neutral.

 Americans want their CEOs to be ethical and trustworthy, yet, the perception is that many of them don’t fit the bill.

 Here are reasons why businesses should be concerned about this statistic and work to improve their CEO’s reputation.

 When customers and investors think of your company, they think of the CEO as well.
 Consider, for example, Facebook.
 When people think of Facebook, they think of Mark Zuckerberg.
 When they think of Amazon, they think of Jeff Bezos.

 If you want the public to have a favorable opinion of your brand, they’ll also need to have a favorable opinion of you, the CEO.

 Financial Impact of CEO Reputation Management